carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .output}
 Our script has been run successfully!
+__Note: add graphic here that identifies what each part of the returned information is (for example, what is CWL information, what is the command run, what is STDOUT, and what is the (currently empty) returned information__

 > ## Location, Location, Location
 > Note the string after `INFO [job echo.cwl]` shows the location `/private/tmp/docker_tmpwvj2kdvw` in our example, but will show a different randomly named, and temporary, directory when you run this example.
 CWL will always create a separate, temporary, working directory for running each tool instance.
 This ensures that the run-time environment for each tool instance is well controlled, and does not contain anything left behind by another tool.